Australian Deciduous Trees

 It then leaves this very striking tree with red bell flowers against a grey bark to look amazing against a blue-sky backdrop.
 The Illawarra Flame Tree, native to the east-coast of Australia, can grow to 15m (50ft) and grow best in drier, warmer parts of the country.

-Australian Red Cedar – Toona Ciliata
+Australian Red Cedar – Toona ciliata

 The Australian Red Cedar is more of your classic deciduous tree, shedding its leaves in winter and then flourishing with bronze-red foliage in late spring.
-It was once harvested as Australia’s premier timber but are now becoming hard to find.
+It was once harvested as Australia’s premier timber but is now becoming hard to find.

 White Cedar – Melia azedarach var. australasica

 It’s another tree that originates from the eastern seaboard and can grow to 20m.
-Its fast-growing habit is a great plus for many home-gardeners.
+Its fast-growing habit is a great plus for many home gardeners.

 Tanglefoot Beech – Nothofagus gunnii